Constraints¶

 Constraint algorithm¶

-When dif(x, y, trail) is called:
+when dif(x, y, trail) is called:

 - Deref both arguments.